 Seattle running back Marshawn Lynch ranks second in the NFL in yards after contact with 303.

-Beast Mode vs. All Day: Seattle's Marshawn Lynch and Minnesota's Adrian Peterson will not be facing one another directly, of course.
-They'll be in the same stadium on the same day, however, and that's a treat for NFL fans.
+Beast Mode versus All Day: Seattle's Marshawn Lynch and Minnesota's Adrian Peterson will not be facing each other directly, of course.
+They will be in the same stadium on the same day, however, which is a treat for NFL fans.
 Peterson (775 yards) and Lynch (757) are the NFL's leading rushers.
 Peterson has more yards after contact (404) than Steven Jackson has overall (403).
 Lynch ranks second in yards after contact with 303.
 Both backs face defenses that have given ground against the run recently.
 Peterson has played five of eight games at home and done most of his damage there.
 All four of his rushing touchdowns were scored at home.
 Seven of his eight rushes covering 20-plus yards were also at home.
 Peterson has averaged 5.5 yards per carry at home and 4.5 on the road.

 Stopping the Vikings short: The Seahawks will be looking to improve their third-down defense after allowing 12 conversions in 16 chances against Detroit last week.
 Scott Linehan, the Lions' offensive coordinator, credited his players' ability to gain first-down yardage on passes caught short of the sticks.
 Linehan was right.
 The Lions converted four first downs on passes caught short of the first-down marker.
 That was twice as many as any Seattle opponent had managed in a game previously this season.
 The Vikings' Christian Ponder has completed a league-high 13 third-down passes for first downs on throws caught short of the sticks.
 On all downs, Ponder has completed 49 passes for first downs on these throws.
 That is the third-highest total in the NFL (Tom Brady 57, Matthew Stafford 50).
 Vikings receiver Percy Harvin averages 11.1 yards per reception, including 8.6 yards after the catch.
 The Seahawks need to defend him well on shorter passes.